Skip to content

 cargo install --path .

-Run batty init from the repository you want Batty to manage.
+Run batty init inside the repository you want Batty to manage:

 cd my-project